strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 In the above, the #1 phrase is precise, and the reader knows what is expected.
 In the #2 phrase, the additional words "we will" is needed to keep the sentence relatively clear. **Note:** "Then, we open a tab." - is awkward and unclear.

-**Example 2**

-1. **"Download Node.js and install it onto your computer."**
-2. **"We download Node.js, and then we install it onto our computers."**

-In the above, the #1 phrase is precise. #2 is actually confusing.

 Therefore, when you write instructions, use "you."
 This guide helps to keep the documentation clearly written.

 ---

-#### Ensure to use trade, project and service provider names correctly
+#### Ensure to use trademark, project and service provider names correctly

 Strapi is back-end and front-end agnostic.

-Many different front-ends and databases can (and will) be used.
-Also, to front-ends and back-ends, many packages, tools, and third-party service providers are often used with Strapi.
-Referring to the projects and services correctly is essential.
-If you use incorrect terms to refer to external services, users could get confused when further research outside the Strapi docs is required.
+As a result, users can run their application with their preferred database.
+Likewise, they can connect with their preferred front-end framework or library.
+Additionally, several provider plugins are already supported and community members are often creating new provider plugins for their projects.

+Therefore, referring to the projects and services correctly is essential for users to research outside this documentation if needed.

 Common projects and how to refer to them: